-Day 124 of Year Long Roadtrip Following Scenic Byways in the USA
+Day 124 of Year Long Road Trip Along America’s Scenic Byways

 The title of my daily adventure is probably a little misleading.
 I didn’t go to the Grand Canyon today, but it is a stop on this Reader’s Digest Scenic Drive.
 I plan to visit it at a later date to ensure good weather.
 Hopefully that doesn’t end up being a mistake, because it was absolutely gorgeous today.
 The portion of the loop drive that I conquered today was southeast of the Grand Canyon near Flagstaff.